Just a Boi from Brooklyn

 Founded in October 2019

-We L.I.T! is a one-person candle company started by DREAM with a joined effort and support of Black queer artists in the community.
-We L.I.T! stands for "We Live In Truth" and the FIRST Black Trans -nonbinary company, the goal of which is to affirm Black trans and nonbinary individuals in their gender identity and expression.
-This company focuses on the emotional, mental, and spiritual well-being of their community, and healing through one candle at a time!
+We L.I.T! is a one-person candle company started by DREAM with a joined effort and supporting of Black queer artists in the community.
+We L.I.T! stands for "We Live In Truth" and the FIRST Black Trans -nonbinary gender affirming candle company.
+The goal of which is to affirm Black trans and nonbinary individuals in their gender identity and expression.
+Our focus is on the emotional, mental, and spiritual well-being of our community, and healing through one candle at a time!

 We are vegan friendly and use 100% organic waxes and raw materials and different earth elements in our candles; such as crystals and herbs and many more.
 Our candle containers are all reusable !
 Most of our packaging products are recycled and repurposed to lower environmental harm. ; We use air tight controlled tins to keep your favorite scents in compacts, with atleast a year time span without any all the chemicals.

 Want to know me a little and how we became who we are?